dtuchsch/embedded-comstack/README.md

 )
 ```

 Linking against the library is mandatory.
-Otherwise the linker will throw errors because it does not find the method definitions necessary.
+Otherwise the linker will throw errors because it does not find the method definitions necessary to bake together the executable.

 ## Windows